dt-apac-services/site/createqualitycheck.md

 ## 1. Create a Dashboard
 Create a new dashboard on your tenant.
 Add only one metric per tile.
 Add a maximum of `3` tiles.
 It is recommended to use calculated service metrics.

+**IMPORTANT: Use existing metrics available in teh customer environment.
+Creating new calculated service metrics will consume DDU in the customer environment.**

 For each tile, set the title to be: `sli={metricname}` like this:

 ![image](https://user-images.githubusercontent.com/76087882/128966704-e682bd85-4fe4-409a-b93d-4f52c92b75e6.png)